evilcel3ri/yaCTFpl/manual.md

 mkdir temp
 mount -o nolock IP:/ $PWD/temp mount -o rw,vers=2 <target>:<share> <local_directory>
+# Mount Windows CIFS / SMB share on Linux at /mnt/cifs if you remove password it will prompt on the CLI (more secure as it wont end up in bash_history)
+mount -t cifs -o username=user,password=pass,domain=<DOMAIN> //<IP>/share-name /mnt/cifs
+# Mount a Windows share on Windows from the command line
+net use Z: \win-server\share password /user:domain\janedoe /savecred /p:no
 # add a user if you can
 groupadd --gid 1337 pwn
 useradd --uid 1337 -g pwn pwn